 Any determinations, by any flag State or pursuant to any subsequent arrangement for the management of the bottom fisheries in the areas covered by these measures, that fishing activity would not have SAIs on marine species or any VMEs, shall be made publicly available through agreed means.

-Prohibit its vessels from engaging in directed fishing on the following taxa: Alcyonacea, Antipatharia, Gorgonacea, and Scleractinia, the classes of Demospongiae and Hexactinellida in the phylum Porifera as well as any other indicator species for VMEs as may be identified from time to time by the SC and approved by the Commission.
+Prohibit its vessels from engaging in directed fishing on the following taxa: black corals (Antipatharia), gorgonians, sea pens (Pennatulacea), stony corals (Scleractinia), soft corals, the classes of Demospongiae and Hexactinellida in the phylum Porifera as well as any other indicator species for VMEs as may be identified from time to time by the SC and approved by the Commission.

-Further, considering accumulated information regarding fishing activities in the western part of the Convention Area, in areas where, in the course of fishing operations, cold water corals more than 50Kg or sponges more than 500Kg are encountered in one gear retrieval, Members of the Commission shall require vessels flying their flag to cease bottom fishing activities in that location.
+Further, considering accumulated information regarding fishing activities in the western part of the Convention Area, in areas where, in the course of fishing operations, cold water corals more than 50Kg or sponges more than 350Kg are encountered in one gear retrieval, Members of the Commission shall require vessels flying their flag to cease bottom fishing activities in that location.
 In such cases, the vessel shall not resume fishing activities until it has relocated a sufficient distance, which shall be no less than 1 nautical mile, so that additional encounters with VMEs are unlikely.
 All such encounters, including the location, gear type, date, time and name and weight of the VME indicator species, shall be reported to the Secretariat, through the Member, within one business day.
 The Executive Secretary shall, within one business day, notify the other Members of the Commission and at the same time implement a temporary closure in the area to prohibit bottom fishing vessels from contacting the sea floor with their trawl nets.
 Members shall inform their fleets and enforcement operations within one business day of the receipt of the notification from the Executive Secretary.
-It is agreed that the VME indicator taxa include cold water corals Alcyonacea, Antipatharia, Gorgonacea, and Scleractinia, and the classes of Demospongiae and Hexactinellida in the phylum Porifera.
+It is agreed that the VME indicator taxa include four groups of cold water corals, specifically black corals (Antipatharia), gorgonians, sea pens (Pennatulacea), stony corals (Scleractinia), and soft corals.
+The VME indicator taxa also include the classes of Demospongiae and Hexactinellida in the phylum Porifera.

 Based on all the available data, including data on the VME encounter and distribution received from the fishing vessel(s), research survey data, visual survey data, and/or model results, the Scientific Committee (SC) shall assess and conclude if the area has a VME.
 If so, the SC shall recommend to the Commission that the temporary closure be made permanent, although the boundary of the closure may be adjusted, or suggest other appropriate measures.
 Otherwise, the Executive Secretary shall inform the Members that they may reopen the area to their vessels.